cujojs/wire/docs/concepts.md

 ### Wiring the spec

 When you feed a spec to wire.js, it will create a [context](#contexts) containing fully realized versions of the components in the spec.
-In the Hello Wire case, the context will contain the message String, an *instance* of the `HelloWired` object from the `hello-wired` AMD module, and an Array with one element--the `wire/dom` plugin AMD module.
+In the Hello Wire case, the context will contain the message String, an *instance* of the `HelloWired` object from the `app/HelloWire` AMD module, and an Array with one element--the `wire/dom` plugin AMD module.

 ## Contexts